erasmus-without-paper/ewp-mobility-data-model/README.md

    denoting "minimum 0, maximum 1".

  * Recursive relationships (from an entity to itself) implement a **hierarchy**.
-   Relationships referencing this entity can point to any level in the hierarchy.
+   Other relationships referencing this entity can point to any level in the hierarchy.
 Exceptions are explicitly stated on the relationship in parentheses - e.g. "(always institution)".

+ * Many:many relationships are implemented as a separate entity connecting the two entities in question, via identifying relationships: If entity A has a many:many relationship to entity B, it's realized by an intermediate entity AB, with up to a x b occurrences (where a and b are the number of occurrences in A and B, respectively).
+Such relationships are sometimes represented in an abbreviated form for diagram clarity: Instead of an extra entity and two relationships, the relationship is represented by a line with "crow's feet" at each end, and the name of the intermediate entity on the line itself.
+   (Note: This is only done when the extra entity doesn't contain any significant information itself.)

 Special entitities
 ------------------
 Inst/Org Unit models both Institution and Department: It has a recursive relationship, implementing a hierarchy where the top level is the institution itself.
-Most of its attributes marked as mandatory - except for Name (English) and possibly Other Id (Erasmus)? - are only mandatory for the Institution level.
-For these attributes, Departments have default values = those of the Institution they belong to.
+Some attributes marked as mandatory may only be mandatory for the Institution level.
+For these attributes, Departments will have default values = those of the Institution they belong to.

 [develhub]: http://developers.erasmuswithoutpaper.eu/